-Claim: Item warns about eating farm-raised tilapia and other fish from China.
+Claim: Eating farm-raised tilapia and other fish from China is dangerous.

 Example:[Collected via e-mail, July 2013]

 ALWAYS buy wild caught fish NEVER farm raised!